OmarMongy/Clock/README.md

 ## Contents:

-1. `clock_module.v`: Verilog source file containing the implementation of the 12-hour clock module.
+1. `Clock.v`: Verilog source file containing the implementation of the 12-hour clock module and the circuit schematic.
+2. `Clock_tb.v`: Verilog sim file containing the testbench of the 12-hour clock module and the simulation results.

 ## Clock Module Implementation:

 The `clock_module.v` file includes the following components: